 I believe that Icelandic, then, does have an infinitival complementizer.
 But there is more to be said.
-The presence of $a\delta$ in Icelandic control infinitives should not block the movement of wh-elements preceding $a\delta$ .
-And yet, according to Sabel (2006) Icelandic does not have whinfinitives, although he provides no corroborating example.
+The presence of $a\delta$ in Icelandic control infinitives should not block the movement of wh-elements preceding $a\delta$.
+And yet, according to Sabel (2006) Icelandic does not have wh-infinitives, although he provides no corroborating example.
 Regardless, I take this to be further evidence that WhP and CP1 should be separated into different functional projections, and conclude that the maximal size of Icelandic infinitives is CP1.

 Another CP1 language appears to be Swedish.
-Platzack (1986) notes that the Swedish complementizer att is similar to Icelandic's að in the properties we have just discussed above.
+Platzack (1986) notes that the Swedish complementizer att is similar to that of Icelandic.
 We've already seen that Swedish lacks wh-infinitives; Engdahl (1986) also provides evidence that Swedish infinitives are not full CPs either, based on the inability of pied-piped material to appear in infinitival relative clauses:

-- (55) a. ett rum att arbata i \ a room to work in 'a room to work in.'
+(55) a. ett rum att arbata i b. ett rum i vilket att arbata [PP] a room to work in a room in which to work 'a room to work in.' 'a room in which to work.'

-- b. \ ett rum i vilket att arbata [PP ]

-a room in which to work

-'a room in which to work.'

-Our survey is almost complete.
-But it has been claimed that Middle English infinitives project ForceP.
+Our survey is almost complete.15 But it has been claimed that Middle English infinitives project ForceP.
 According to van Gelderen (1998), it is possible for ai in (56) below to be a focus marker; in which case, til would be in ForceP (my CP2), flatly falsifying my upcoming generalization: no infinitive projects CP2.
 My attempt at glossing her ideas is below:

-(56) Til [all oure bale] ai for to bete COMP all our sorrow FOC COMP to heal 'For all our sorrow to heal...'
+(56) Til [all oure bale] ai for to bete COMP all our sorrow FOC COMP to heal

-&lt;sup>14It is not clear to me whether Norwegian and Danish ought to be classified as TP or CP1 languages, so I have not included them in my list.
+15It is not clear to me whether Norwegian and Danish ought to be classified as TP or CP1 languages, so I have not included them in my list.
 Furthermore, I suspect that French and Spanish infinitives pattern with Italian, but given the lack of evidence in the literature I have not included them in my list.